huozhi/react-overlay-trigger/README.md

 ## License

-`Reactip` is released under the MIT license.
+`React Overlay Trigger` is released under the MIT license.